ClojureBridge/curriculum/outline/data_structures.md

 The reason you see the same functions used on different types of collections is because they are all _sequences_.
 (Technically, they all provide access to their elements as a sequence.
 While this is an important distinction for advanced Clojure developers, the simpler way of talking about sequences is useful at this stage.)
 A sequence is a Clojure abstraction, a unified way to look at many different types of collections.
 The data structures you've seen so far -- vectors, lists, maps, and sets -- are not the only things to be represented as sequences.
 Many other things, such as lists of files, lines of text, or records in a database, can be represented as sequences, and so you can use all sequence functions with them.

-Here are two examples.
+Here is one example.
 The sequence function take makes a new sequence with the first so many items from a provided collection.

 ```clj
 (take 3 [1 2 3 4 5 6 7 8])